kalyanjyoti11/modelestore/README.md

 an e-commerce store.

-made this by using pure HTML, CSS and Javascript.
+made this by using pure HTML, CSS.